jackvadderr/project-extension/script.md

     return {
       success: false,
-      message: "An error has occurred during executing the action", };
+      message: 'An error has occurred during executing the action', };
   }
 };